MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements-0.md

 > [!NOTE]
 > At this time, Windows Server 2016 RTM is not supported.

+One of the following server operating systems:

-- The 64-bit edition of Windows Server 2008 R2 Service Pack 1 (SP1) Standard, Enterprise, or Datacenter or the 64-bit edition of Windows Server 2012 R2 Standard or Datacenter
+- Windows Server 2008 R2 Service Pack 1 (SP1) Standard, Enterprise, or Datacenter
+- Windows Server 2012 Standard or Datacenter
+- Windows Server 2012 R2 Standard or Datacenter

     > [!NOTE]
     > Windows Server 2012 R2 is only supported on a SharePoint Server 2013 Service Pack 1 environment.
 For additional information about Windows Server 2012 R2 support, see [SharePoint 2013 SP1 support in Windows Server 2012 R2](https://support.microsoft.com/kb/2891274/).